What makes a GREAT Dictation App for Professionals?

 Dictation Apps: What Makes A GREAT Professional Dictation App?

 As well as having all of the functions listed above, a GREAT professional dictation app is one that is above all else – EASY TO USE.
 It has to be intuitive to use, easy to navigate, and populate duplicate data or select often used settings because people using these apps for dictation are using them all the time.
 No one’s going to use an app that is difficult to navigate or requires large volumes of data to be entered every time a new dictation is made.

 What’s more, a GREAT dictation app provides multiple methods of transferring data, which is also easy to set up and use, so that your daily workflow is not disrupted.

-I would also go so far as to say that a GREAT dictation app is one which pushes the boundaries of traditional dictation, encouraging us to embrace new ways of thinking about how we dictate, and what tools we can use to complement and enhance the dictating experience.
+I would also go so far as to say that a GREAT dictation app is one that pushes the boundaries of traditional dictation, encouraging us to embrace new ways of thinking about how we dictate, and what tools we can use to complement and enhance the dictating experience.

 Dictation Apps: A few ways that GREAT Dictation Apps are “pushing the boundaries”

-Two stand out features of GREAT dictation apps used within the medical industry are:
+Two stand-out features of GREAT dictation apps used within the medical industry are:

 - ability to easily insert or assign photos and other images within a dictation, enhancing the quality and depth of data able to be collected – suddenly medical records become more comprehensive and thorough; and

 - Easy to use barcode scanning function for fast assignment.

 Remember, if you are using your dictation app for professional use, to maintain appropriate security of data you must use one that has file encryption, thus fulfilling any regulatory requirements within your field of expertise.
 (This is particularly important for medical and legal professionals.)